Red X iconGreen tick iconYellow tick icon

 Paper Structure

-• Te Ao Māori philosophies
+• Te Ao Māori philosophies.

-• Application of Māori Teaching models
+• Consultation of Māori community.

 Teaching Arrangements